Laylor212/alx_be_python/programming_paradigm/README.md

 * Write basic unit tests using Python’s unittest module to verify the functionality of your code.
 * Structure test cases effectively and understand how test runners work.

-<br><br>This project equips you with the foundational knowledge of OOP and exception handling in Python.
+<br>This project equips you with the foundational knowledge of OOP and exception handling in Python.
 These skills are essential for building well-structured, maintainable, and robust Python applications.